uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-4_Search_Filters.md

 ### Getty AAT Subjects

 The Getty Arts and Architecture Thesaurus (AAT) has been used to classify each resource, mapping the original subject(s) to those found in this extensive ontology.
 Over one thousand terms have been used and each resource usually has more than one term assigned to it.

+The use of this filter is highly recommended to obtain accurate, meaningful results.

 ![image](../assets/22-Getty-AAT-subjects.png)